JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: Yuri is pretty interesting, a very sincere and honest dude, both to himself and others.
 He almost feels like a prototype Noel from FFXIII-2.
 Alice is a bit boring of a princess archetype.
 Well actually they do a little of Noel-Serah dynamic in FFXIII-2.
 The rest has some interesting quirks but nothing noteworthy.

 This game has its ways to do humour, like Margarete's skill is calling a phone Hououin Kyouma style then use a wacky item like toilet flush to enchant a target with Water spell???
 (This sentence is really weird to type out).
 And her "I need some help here" followed by "Sore!
-(Take this)", like hey just decide if you want to be American or Japanese already.
+(Take this)", like hey just decide if you want to be American or Japanese already (apparently it's just that they forgot to dub that line).

 Gameplay: Judgement Ring is really fun.
 I really wished there is some in-universe explanation for this system. (spoiler: there is, albeit short) In turn enemies can inflict status on the ring, which is really creative.
 But the skill system is just meh, spamming the strongest appropriate skill is always the best strategy.
 SP system is really cool as well, using up your "turns" to speed up a fight (but Yuri always has the most SP even after a fusion).
 There is that one dungeon that seals skills and items, that is NOT VERY COOL, especially banning a black and white mage from using skills is a very annoying and questionable move.